 This work of destruction is due to the soldiers of the French republic, who saw in the popes the greatest enemy of their form of government.

 In the hall on the left, we see engravings and designs representing the Castle in its different periods.

-The chapel is a reconstruction and modification of an earlier one which is supposed to have been built by Pope Benedict IV, about 900, and rebuilt by Benedict IX (1033.1044); the present one dates probably from this period, but underwent some modifications in the 16th century and was altered to the state by Pius VII.
+The chapel is a reconstruction and modification of an earlier one which is supposed to have been built by Pope Benedict IV in about 900 and rebuilt by Benedict IX (1033.1044); the present one dates probably from this period but underwent some modifications in the 16th century and was altered to the state by Pius VII.

 Leaving the hall from the door opposite the chapel, we reach the:

-Courtyard of Alexander VI or of the theater called so from the fact that this courtyard was used, in the time of Clement X, as a theater.
-On the left is a very beautiful and interesting “puteal”, or mouth of a well, from the time of Pope Alexander VI, whose coat of arms is still in a good state of preservation; it served for drawing up the water from the cistern down below.
+Turning to the right, we enter the: Courtyard of Alexander VI or of the theater called so from the fact that this courtyard was used as a theater in the time of Clement X. On the left is a very beautiful and interesting “puteal”, or mouth of a well, from the time of Pope Alexander VI, whose coat of arms is still in a good state of preservation; it served for drawing up the water from the cistern down below.
 The “puteal” owes its preservation to its having been, until a few years ago, concealed and embodied in later construction, recently demolished.

 Apartment of Paul III ornamented with pictures by Pierin Del Vaga representing mythological subjects: the bedroom of the pope contains several pieces of members of the family.

 The apartment of Paul III is ornamented with pictures by Pierin Del Vaga represents mythological subjects; the bedroom of the pope contains pieces of early furniture of the 16th century.

 Library: a large hall used by the popes for such purpose, until Paul III had all the books removed to the Vatican, The library is ornamented with grotesque frescoes reproducing mythological fables, by Sicciolante, Luzzi, and Rapahel da Montelupo who designed also the beautiful chimney.